Rockstar Leeds: Acquisition and PlayStation Portable projects (2002–2009)

-Under its new ownership, Rockstar Leeds was offered to develop games in the Grand Theft Auto series, which was a surprise as the prior games had been handled by Rockstar North.
-The studio accepted and, in January 2005, was announced as working on two PlayStation Portable games: A port of Midnight Club 3: Dub Edition and an original Grand Theft Auto title based on Liberty City, the setting of 2001's Grand Theft Auto III.
-The former was developed under the oversight of the game's original developer, Rockstar San Diego, and released in June 2005.
+Under its new ownership, Rockstar Leeds was offered to develop games in the Grand Theft Auto series, which was a surprise to the studio as all prior games had been handled by Rockstar North.
+The studio accepted and, in January 2005, was announced as working on two PlayStation Portable games: a port of Midnight Club 3: Dub Edition and an original Grand Theft Auto title based on Liberty City, the setting of 2001's Grand Theft Auto III.
+The former was developed under the oversight of the original game's developer, Rockstar San Diego, and released in June 2005.
 The studio cooperated with Rockstar North on the latter, which was announced as Grand Theft Auto: Liberty City Stories in May 2005.
 It was released in October of that year to positive reviews.
 A successor, Grand Theft Auto: Vice City Stories, was released in October 2006.
 By November 2005, Rockstar Leeds had relocated from Pudsey to the City West business park in Leeds.

-Rockstar Leeds further created the PlayStation Portable versions of The Warriors and Manhunt 2, as well as the Wii port of Rockstar Games Presents Table Tennis, all released in 2007.
-The studio developed Grand Theft Auto: Chinatown Wars, the debut title of the Grand Theft Auto series on the Nintendo DS.
-Released in March 2009, the game received critical acclaim and became the highest-rated Nintendo DS game on Metacritic.
-However, it was commercially unsuccessful, selling only 88,000 of the expected 200,000 copies in its first month.
-Rockstar Leeds' Beaterator, a Timbaland-themed remake of a 2005 web game of the same name, was released in September 2009.
+In the same year, a Game Boy Advance version of The Warriors was cancelled despite being finished.
+According to one former employee, Nintendo was wary of adult-oriented games, so the team chose to bring the game to the PlayStation Portable instead.
+That port was released in 2007.
+In the same year, the studio brought Manhunt 2 to the PlayStation Portable and Rockstar Games Presents Table Tennis to the Wii.
+Grand Theft Auto: Chinatown Wars, the first Grand Theft Auto game for the Nintendo DS, was released in March 2009 to critical acclaim.
+It is the highest-rated Nintendo DS game on Metacritic.
+Rockstar Leeds won "Best Handheld Games Studio" and was a finalist for "Best In-House Team" at the 2009 Develop Industry Excellence Awards.
+However, the game only sold 88,000 copies in its first month, out of an expected 200,000.
+Following Chinatown Wars, Rockstar Leeds briefly worked on a Bully adaptation for the Nintendo DS, which was quickly cancelled.
+The studio's Beaterator, a Timbaland-themed remake of a 2005 web game of the same name, was released in September 2009.